 - Go to Settings > Payroll Calculations > Additional ETI (COVID19).

-- Enter the Additional ETI Effective Date
+- Select the Additional ETI Effective Date (for the applicable period)

 - Click Calculate.